• Duration18 Days

 Overview

-Everest Region is the home of the world’s highest mountains along with Tibetan sherpa culture and exotic flora and fauna.
+Everest is the home of the world’s highest mountains along with Tibetan sherpa culture and exotic flora and fauna.
 Everest Base Camp Trek with Gokyo lakes passing Cho La Pass is one of the most popular and renowned trekking in the Everest Region.
-The trek covers the pristine Gokyo lakes, glaciers, snowy peaks, and definitely the world’s highest mountains.
-The 18 days trek is one of the best adventures that cannot be beaten, which is nestled in a hidden valley of the Khumbu region.
-The journey began from the 30min dramatic and scenic flight from Kathmandu to the world’s most extreme airport, Lukla Airport.
+The trek covers the pristine Gokyo lakes, glaciers, snowy peaks, and the world’s highest mountains.
+The 18-day trek is one of the best adventures that cannot be beaten, which is nestled in a hidden valley of the Khumbu region.
+The journey began with the 30-minute dramatic and scenic flight from Kathmandu to the world’s most extreme airport, Lukla Airport.
 The trail passes through the deep forest of rhododendrons, Junipers, Fir, Pine along with several waterfalls and Sherpa villages, and thrilling suspension bridges.

 Experiencing the stunning mountain views of Mt.
 Everest, Makalu, Cho Oyu, Lhotse, Ama Dablam, Pumori, and many more gorgeous snowy peaks.
 Passing the Tengboche monastery and getting a blessing from the Buddhist Lama would make your trip more treasured.
 Kalapatthar and Gokyo Ri offer you the most fascinating 360-degree mountain views whereas Cho La Pass reminds you that adventure is an easy task.
 Reaching the foothills of the world’s highest mountains and enjoying the unforgettable journey of the Everest Circuit trek.